 - There can only be 6 attempts for the general, 9 for OBC, and no limit for the SC/ST.

-- The whole pattern of exam is divided in three parts.
+- The whole pattern of the exam is divided into three parts.
 Preliminary, Mains and Interview respectively.

 - All are qualifying exam and candidates need to clear each exam

 - The Preliminary exam is objective while the Main exam is subjective in nature.